 Go into the neighbouring village of Houghton.
 Head east on Thicket Road, then turn right into Sandy Lane and cross a bridge into Houghton Meadows.
 Make a clockwise circuit around the meadow, returning on the riverside path to Houghton Mill.

-For the Main Walk via Houghton Meadows bear left in front of the statue into Thicket Road, heading E. In 150m you pass the old Manor House on your right (ignore footpaths to both sides) and then the Miller's House on your left.
+For the Main Walk via Houghton Meadows bear left in front of the statue into Thicket Road, heading E. In 150m ignore footpaths on both sides as you pass the old Manor House on your right, then the Miller's House on your left.
 200m later, where the road curves left, ignore another footpath off to the right.
 In a further 300m, as the road bends left, turn right onto a broad track (Sandy Lane).

 Follow this unsurfaced lane S past the entrance to some old waterworks and then over a low embankment, the trackbed of an old railway line17.
 The lane curves left and crosses a wide bridge over a branch of the River Great Ouse.
 Go through a wooden kissing gate into Houghton Meadows.